-Focus on the customer and the income will follow – an advice that’s common in many business text books.
+Focus on the customer and the income will follow – any advice that’s common in many business textbooks.
 Sounds logical, and it is.
-If you do focus on the customer and give him what he needs, you should do everything right in order to create a commercial success with whatever your product or service might be.
-But, who is the customer and how do you know what he needs?
+If you do focus on the customer and give him what he needs, you should do everything right to create a commercial success with whatever your product or service might be.
+But, who is the customer, and how do you know what he needs?

 In most cases, their needs are not obvious; in most cases, they do not know what they need; they can only articulate what they want.

 In most cases, the consumer’s needs are driven by a fundamental one, of which there are not too many around: among the few basic ones are security, belonging, stimulation, autonomy or physicality.
 Physicality, for instance, drives the need for food: but only in combination with another requirement, like stimulation, ingestion turns into a restaurant visit.
 We know this from Maslow’s pyramid.

 In our new economy, it’s all about the fulfilment of experiences, rather than to secure the more basic requirements of everyday life (to stick with Maslow).
 Customers in the ‘experience economy’ need to be holistically and simultaneously served in their needs, before they decide on a product or service, and then consume.
 It’s no longer sufficient to be the cheapest, the smartest or the most competitive offer around – it all depends on the experience provided, and if this experience fits the consumer’s personality.

 Designers and developers, therefore, need empathy if they want to meet these ‘un-articulated’ needs.
 They need an antenna to receive the correct signals emitted by the consumers and the market place.
 Because in the end, the solutions that sustain and succeed on the market are those who can design and provide an experience in line with consumer’s need.